nstudach/sugar/README.md

 ## 2. Usage

-Sugar can be run in the terminal with `sugar -h` Currently it is required to run sugar from within the sugar folder.
+Sugar can be run in the terminal with `sugar -h`
-The reason is that sugar will copy files to the remote servers and the location is hard coded.
+Sugar will add a folder /opt/sugar/ for application data

 The possible arguments are:

-* **--config** Expects the path to the config file (See 3. about configuring the file)
+* **--config** Expects the path to the config file (See 3. about configuring the file).
+  * Example: --config configs/config.json
-* **--plugin** The pathspider plugin you want to use (See: pathspider.com)
+* **--plugin** The pathspider plugin you want to use (See: pathspider.com).
+  * Example: --plugin ecn
-* **--key** The location of the SSH keypair (See 4.)
+* **--key** The location of the SSH keypair (See "droplet" and "setup").
+  * Example: --key /home/user/.ssh/rsa_id
+* **--fetch** Downloads input from the hellfire VM, executes --split.
+  * Example: topsites.ndjson 200000
+* **--split** filename n    Splits input into n sized parts, adds them to config file.
+  * Example: topsites.ndjson 200000

 You can run multiple plugin measurements simultaniously as long as your Digital Ocean account supports the large amount of droplets.